 The second premise is true by observation.
 Even if the Philosopher refuses to accept the emergence of matter, which has been argued for here, he cannot deny the emergence of accidents.

 The two premises are true, so the conclusion necessarily follows.
-Which means that it is not necessary for a being to be emergent in order for it to bring something into existence.
+Thus, it is not necessary for the effecter to be emergent in order for it to bring something into existence.